Dictionary » Positive Words » Relief – Meaning, Definition, Synonyms and Antonyms

 Meanings of Relief

-Relief means the removal of pain, stress, worry, or a burden whether physical, emotional, or mental.
-It refers to the sense of comfort or release you feel after a problem is solved or a difficulty is eased.
+Relief means the removal or reduction of pain, stress, worry, or a burden—whether physical, emotional, or mental.
+It also refers to the sense of calm or ease you feel after a problem is solved or a difficult situation becomes less intense.

-For example, you might feel relief after hearing good news or after finishing a challenging task.
+For example, you might feel relief after hearing good news, finishing a challenging task, or realizing that something you feared is not going to happen.

 Definition

-Relief refers to the feeling of comfort or alleviation from pain, stress, or anxiety.
-It also means the lifting or lessening of a burden or difficulty, bringing a sense of calm and ease.
+Relief refers to the feeling of comfort or alleviation from pain, stress, anxiety, or pressure.
+It can also mean the act of lessening a burden or difficulty, bringing a sense of calm and ease.

 For example: “She sighed with relief when she found her lost keys.”